elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 #### Refactoring

-To eliminate this anti-pattern, related parameters can be grouped using `Maps`, `Structs`, or even `Tuples`.
-This effectively reduces the number of function parameters, simplifying its interface.
-In the case of the `loan/6`, its parameters were grouped into two different `Maps`, thereby reducing its arity to `loan/2`:
+To address this anti-pattern, related arguments can be grouped using maps, structs, or even tuples.
+This effectively reduces the number of arguments, simplifying the function's interface.
+In the case of `loan/6`, its arguments were grouped into two different maps, thereby reducing its arity to `loan/2`:

 ```elixir
 defmodule Library do